Kyle Harrison (lacrosse)

-Early life
+Early life and education

-Kyle M. Harrison is the son of Miles and Wanda Harrison.
-He grew up in Baltimore, MD, where he started playing lacrosse at age 3.
+Harrison is the son of Miles and Wanda Harrison.
+He grew up in Baltimore, where he started playing lacrosse at age 3.
 His father, Miles Harrison, a 3rd generation legacy physician, played college lacrosse at Morgan State University, the first HBCU to field a lacrosse team in the NCAA.
 Kyle's grandfather was a Major in the Army.
-Kyle wears the number 18 as his father did during his playing years.
+Kyle wore the number 18 as his father did during his playing years.
 Although his father influenced Kyle's decision to play lacrosse, he was never pressured to do so.
 Growing up, Kyle's favorite athlete was Michael Jordan.
 At an early age, Kyle enrolled in the Friends School of Baltimore up until his high school graduation in 2001.
 His two cousins, Maxxwell Davis and Marrio Davis also attended Friends School of Baltimore and continued on to play lacrosse at UMBC and McDaniel College respectively.

 1998–2001: High school career

-Kyle Harrison attended high school at the Friends School of Baltimore, competing in the Maryland Interscholastic Athletic Association (MIAA).
+Harrison attended high school at the Friends School of Baltimore, competing in the Maryland Interscholastic Athletic Association (MIAA).
 At the Friends School, Harrison was a standout tri-athlete playing soccer, basketball and lacrosse.
 In soccer, he won one MIAA title, and earned all-conference honors.
 In basketball, he won two MIAA basketball titles, and earned all-conference honors.
 In lacrosse, he won three consecutive MIAA B-Conference Championships in 1997, 1998 and 1999.
 He also earned all-America, all-metro, and all-state honors in lacrosse, as well.
 Kyle Harrison played the midfield position in lacrosse and would frequently take face-offs.
 In his senior year of high school, he totaled 52 points, scoring 24 goals, netting 28 assists and scooping over 100 ground balls.
 He was recruited to play NCAA Division 1 lacrosse on the Johns Hopkins Blue Jays men's lacrosse team after performing well at recruiting camps the summer of his junior year of high school.
-Kyle Harrison attended school with best friend Benson Erwin since the second grade, with whom he won the 3 lacrosse championships.
-Upon graduation from the Friend's School in 2001, the two would continue on to play as teammates on the lacrosse team at Johns Hopkins University.
+Harrison attended school with best friend Benson Erwin since the second grade, with whom he won the 3 lacrosse championships.
+Upon graduation from the Friend's School in 2001, the two continued on to play as teammates on the lacrosse team at Johns Hopkins University.

+In 2011, Kyle was inducted into the Friends School Hall of Fame.